If you’ve not yet got the message over the past seven years, we love Birmingham.

 BoneHead, Photo: Jake’s Food Bible

 Birmingham is booming.
-The culinary scene has always been immensely diverse, a blend of the many differing cultures that make up this melting pot of a city.
-However, over the past two years our foodie credentials have reached new heights – and now with new restaurants and bars opening by the score, flocks of avid food enthusiasts flooding to the city to indulge in our wares and an excitement, an electricity, in Birmingham like never before – all eyes are on us.
+The culinary scene has always been immensely diverse, a snapshot of the many differing cultures that make up this unique, multicultural city.
+Over recent years, our foodie credentials have reached new heights – and with new restaurants and bars opening by the score, flocks of avid food enthusiasts flooding to the city to indulge in our wares, there’s an excitement, an electricity, in Birmingham like never before – all eyes are on us.

 Birmingham’s culinary scene is immense.
-From Michelin starred fine dining to award-winning street food (championed by the legendary Digbeth Dining Club), nationally-renowned Indian cuisine (we invented The Balti, did you know?) to experimental creative dining (The Wilderness most notable among them) – we have it all here in Birmingham, and finally our culinary prowess is getting the recognition it truly deserves.
+From Chinatown to The Balti Triangle, and tasting every cuisine you can possibly imagine in between – you can eat your way around the entire world without ever leaving the city.
+From Michelin starred fine dining to award-winning street food (championed by the legendary Digbeth Dining Club), nationally-renowned Indian cuisine (we invented The Balti, did you know?) to experimental creative dining – we have it all here in Birmingham, and finally our culinary prowess is getting the recognition it truly deserves.
 Go us!

 We’re lucky here in Birmingham.
 Not only do we boast a fabulous city, packed with fun and intriguing places to explore and visit, but we’re also lucky enough to have a great number of green spaces, not only in the very heart of the city, but also just a hop, skip and jump away.

 Incredible cocktails?
 Check.
 More craft beer than you could ever drink in your lifetime?
 Check.
-Funky decor and hidden entrances?
+Funky decor and serious glassware?
 Check.

 The Independent Birmingham Festival at Aston Hall